thehamiltonlab/thehamiltonlab.github.io/_posts/2022-08-01-new-student.md

 share: true
 ---

 The Hamilton Lab has a new PhD student, Arnau Calatayud Macarell, to work on mygalomorph systematics!
-Arnau is going to work on mygalomorph systematics.
+Arnau is going to work on the awesome genus Euagrus.
 Welcome Arnau!